sjmgarnier/viridis/revdep/problems.md

 *   checking package dependencies ...
 ERROR
     ```
-    Packages required but not available:
-      'SummarizedExperiment', 'SingleCellExperiment'

-    Packages suggested but not available: 'scRNAseq', 'TENxPBMCData', 'scater'
+    Package suggested but not available: ‘scater’

     The suggested packages are required for a complete check.
     Checking can be attempted without them by setting the environment